 William was seven months old when I got pregnant the second time.
 The first thing I did was quit pumping.
 Like every other step away from motherhood, it felt like a relief.

-Robert was born nine months later.
-His “big” brother was only 16 months and 2 days older.
+When Robert was born, his “big” brother was only 16 months and 2 days older.
 Unlike the first pregnancy, the second had been blissfully uneventful.
 No scary test results.
 No horrible labor.
-Just a well organized scheduled c-section two days before hurricane Rita.
+Just a well organized scheduled c-section two days before Hurricane Rita.

 From the first moment, that boy was in love with me.
-He loved nursing.
-He loved cuddling.
-He only had eyes for me.
+He loved nursing. and cuddling; he only had eyes for me.
 It was, quite frankly, mutual.

-They discharged me the hospital hours before Rita hit.
-I was supposed to be driven to stay with family in Central Texas, but we chose to ride out the storm at home (over 100 miles inland).
-As the storm crossed overhead, the winds raged and whipped the tress around us.
+They discharged me the hospital hours before a major hurricane hit.
+And, as the storm crossed overhead, the winds raged and whipped the trees around us.
 Alone in the dark, my tiny newborn curled up in a permanent nursing position, I felt peace.